 This is an easy game to complete within the time allotted.
 I included it because it is nice to have a game that younger children can easily play.

-If you’re playing in teams, choose the youngest players to complete this challenge.
+If you’re playing these Minute to Win It Christmas games in teams, choose the youngest players to complete this challenge.
 Even toddlers should be able to do well at this.

 If you are playing with only adults, you may want to skip this challenge or increase the difficulty by requiring players to stack the marshmallows using only their mouths.